Jackson helps No. 9 Lady Vols top East Tennessee State 80-61

-Her sixth 3-pointer capped a 10-0 spurt late in the third quarter that helped Tennessee put it out of reach.
+Jackson’s sixth 3-pointer capped a 10-0 spurt late in the third quarter that helped Tennessee put the game out of reach.

-Cheridene Green scored 12 points, and Mimi Collins and Rennia Davis each added 11 for Tennessee.
+Cheridene Green had 12 points and Mimi Collins added 11 as Tennessee won easily despite getting just two points from leading scorer Evina Westbrook.
 Micah Scheetz had 15 and Carley Lytton and Erica Haynes-Overton added 11 apiece for ETSU (2-13).

 Tennessee opened on a 9-0 run to pull ahead for good, but the Buccaneers regrouped after taking that opening punch.

-The Lady Vols didn’t grab their first double-digit lead until less than four minutes remained in the second quarter as they spent much of the night experimenting with some unusual lineup combinations.
+The Lady Vols didn’t grab their first double-digit lead until less than four minutes remained in the second quarter.
 They were only ahead 48-40 midway through the third quarter before ETSU ran out of gas.